autograms/autograms/README.md

 ## Demos and Examples

-Explore the `/examples` folder for more sample autograms.
+Explore the `/examples` folder to see sample autograms, including the source code for Asa.
 Each example demonstrates different capabilities of AutoGRAMS, from simple branching dialogues to complex, stateful agents.

 To run a demo: